 Composition – Field of study catalogue JAMU

-Studies in this field aim to prepare highly qualified music artists – composers for independent creative activity, especially in the field of autonomous classical music (acoustic and electroacoustic), but also accompanying music (i.e. incidental music for film, theatre, computer games, etc.) and partly in the field of non-artificial music (rock and popular music); in addition, thanks to their cultural knowledge, graduates are able to work in various positions in cultural and artistic institutions, possibly as music dramaturges in the creative industry.
-In addition, a graduate will be able to work in creative industries, for example to initiate, plan, implement and manage independent art projects.
-Preparation for a professionally oriented employment in pedagogy for the level of primary art schools, conservatories, music grammar schools and universities (music academies).
+Studies in this field aim to prepare composers for independent creative activity, especially in the field of autonomous classical music (acoustic and electroacoustic), but also accompanying music (i.e. incidental music for film, theatre, computer games, etc.) and partly in the field of non-artificial music (rock and popular music).
+Preparation for professionally oriented pedagogical positions on the level of primary art schools.

 A graduate will:

-– have comprehensive and detailed knowledge of the field of Composition in its entirety;
+– have comprehensive knowledge of the field of Composition in its entirety;

 – have practical experience gained from working on faculty or school-wide projects (solo projects, chamber and orchestral projects, often with international participation) or experience gained through a study stay abroad;

-During the studies, the graduate will meet with foreign experts in the field of instrument playing, chamber music and the history and repertory of the instrument.
+During the studies, the graduate will meet with foreign experts from various relevant fields.

 After successfully completing his/her studies the graduate is able to:

-- apply general skills in cooperation with a leading personality of a creative team (dramaturge, conductor, director), choose a suitable stylistic and genre line and set the means and time schedule to achieve it, communicate with team members, etc.
+- apply general skills of team work, cooperation with a leading personality of a creative team (dramaturge, conductor, director), choose a suitable stylistic and genre line, determine the right means and time schedule, etc.